divanov11/mumble2/README.md

 # Mumble2
-A real time messaging & video calling
+A real time messaging & video calling.
+Youtube tutorial will be upload in the comming days.

 # Installation
 * 1 - clone repo https://github.com/divanov11/mumble2